 A labyrinth of difficulties beset the organization.
 Some people could not even sit in the same room with others because there was so much bad feeling. . . .
 SRF hire[d] outside communication and organizational consultants to offer advice on how to handle the situation.
 They also suggested that SRF hire counselors and psychologists to deal with the festering psychological problems that some of the monastics seemed to be experiencing.
 Two new committees . . . were formed to execute the suggestions made by the consultants.
 This was the beginning of a split among the monks and nuns who resided at the Mother Center.
 Some viewed the promise of change with exhilaration and hope; and some viewed it with fear.
 The end result was that a large number of monastics left SRF from about 2000 to 2001.
 Due to the entrenched resistance to change, the communication consultants were let go, the existing committee members replaced by others content with the status quo, and the psychologists relieved of their duties.
 It may be that so many people needed to talk to the counselors that the leadership became fearful of losing control.
 They reverted to the old style of dealing with problems, which, as the SRF catchphrase goes, is to "take it to your altar:' (Williamson 2010:76)

 In five years after 2000, one third of the fellowship's monastics left the premises.
 But many years before that again, Daya Mata had left the building (Mt.
 Washington headquarters) too.
 Nearly none in her society knew about it.
 For about thirty years she lived in a villa with a view to the mountains, while monks and nuns of the SRF order thought she lived at the headquarters.
-After a Los Angeles newspaper published the story, about fifty monks, nuns and novices left the premises.
-(Russel 2000; cf. Parsons 2012, 171)
+After a Los Angeles newspaper published the story, about fifty monks, nuns and novices were reported to have left the premises.
+(Russel 2000; cf. Parsons 2012, 170)

 For the faults of the many - run away!